 County of Grande Prairie Regional Fire Service Recruitment Video

 The County of Grande Prairie Regional Fire Service is comprised of several different stations at different levels.
-We have 2 full time staffed stations which cover the regions of the County of Grande Prairie which immediately surround the City of Grande Prairie.
-These 2 stations are composite (combination staffing) and typically are comprised of 2 full time staff, supplemented by 2 part time (paid on call staff) for a total of four crew members in each of the 2 stations.
+We have 2 full time staffed stations that cover the regions of the County of Grande Prairie which immediately surround the City of Grande Prairie.
+These 2 stations are composite (combination staffing) and typically are comprised of 2 full-time staff, supplemented by 2 part-time (paid-on-call staff) for a total of four crew members in each of the 2 stations.